EricSchles/insight_ds/README.md

 The classifiers use similar syntax as `sklearn`'s classifiers with methods such as `fit`, `predict`, and `predict_proba`.

-For more information about the classifier, please see the docstring.
+For more information about classifier and the project, see the [blog post](https://medium.com/@marcus.chchuang/insight-project-ebe38a8bf9ee)

-For more information about the project, see the [blog post](https://medium.com/@marcus.chchuang/insight-project-ebe38a8bf9ee)
+For more about how to use the classifiers, please read the docstrings in the source code